Porsche 911 review

 The long-running Porsche 911 sports car is faster and more comfortable than ever

 Its powerful engine range and better chassis means it’s also faster and safer, too.
 Greater use of aluminium means the car is now lighter, while the new seven-speed manual gearbox is a world first.
-The 350bhp Carrera and 400bhp Carrera S, in two and four-wheel drive, and Coupe and Cabriolet bodystyles are the mainstays of the range, but the 469bhp GT3 is the most focused offering, while the Turbo and Turbo S are the range toppers.
+The 345bhp Carrera, 395bhp Carrera S, and 424bhp GTS in two and four-wheel drive, and Coupe and Cabriolet bodystyles are the mainstays of the range, but the 469bhp GT3 is the most focused offering, though it's now all sold out in the UK, while the Turbo and Turbo S are the range toppers.
 There's a retro-inspired Targa model, which sits somewhere between the Coupe and the Cabriolet, too.

 Porsche has a long history of building race-bred 911s for the road.
 And one of the most established models in this thoroughbred stable is the GT3, which first appeared on our roads in 1999.
 Unlike its stripped-out predecessors, this new one is packed with hi-tech additions, including four-wheel steering, a heavily revised PDK twin-clutch gearbox and an all-new, direct-injection flat-six engine.